 For a full list of the roads in Torbay changing from 50km/h to 30km/h from 30 November 2020, please check the table below.

 |Beach Road||Between 5m south of County Road and 24m north of Deep Creek Road.|

 |Toroa Street||Between Beach Road and 25m east of Beach Road.|

 - A new zebra crossing on the raised table on the southern side of the Beach Road/Toroa Street roundabout.

-- Moving the bus stop on Beach Road opposite Chand Indian Restaurant by a few metres to enable buses easier access to the bus stop.
-This will mean removal of one car parking space.
+- Moved the bus stop on Beach Road opposite Chand Indian Restaurant by a few metres to enable buses easier access to the bus stop.

-- Introduction of three 30 minute waiting spaces (P30) on Toroa Street near its intersection with Beach Road.
+- Introduced three 30 minute waiting spaces (P30) on Toroa Street near its intersection with Beach Road.